shridpant/mindhunters/README.md

 This project was made in our participation of `UB Hacking 2020`.

+### Working

+Each post a user posts has a score associated with it.
+The score is given by the sigmoid function of the output layer of NLP model.
+If the value of score is greater than 0.5 the post is considered to be voilent and the reputation value is decreased according to a simple formula, vice versa if the score is less than 0.5.
+The reputation score helps us in determining the frequency of voilent posts that a user posts on social media.

 ### Built With

 The server-side application was built with Flask, Keras and NLTK.
 Other resources included SQLite3 for database management, and HTML, CSS and JavaScript for the client-side application.
 Mindhunters was made possible by many open-sourced libraries and frameworks.